AcademySoftwareFoundation/MaterialX/documents/Specification/MaterialX.v1.39.Spec.md

 Any input or other floating-point value may specify a `unit` and/or `unittype` attribute subject to guidelines clarified throughout this document.
 Units and unittypes may also be provided for floatarray, vector<em>N</em> and vector<em>N</em>array quantities, with all components of the vector or all values in the array using the same unit, and for "filename"-type input, in which case the `unit` and/or `unittype` attribute applies to the float or vector<em>N</em> values read from those files.
 It is not expected that all inputs will have defined units or unittypes; in fact, it is expected that the vast majority of inputs will have neither.
 Units and unittypes should only be specified where specific units are important and it is reasonably expected that unit conversion may need to take place.

-Please refer to the [Inputs](#inputs), [Custom Node Declaration: NodeDef Elements](#custom-node-declaration-nodedef-elements), [Geometric Properties](#geometric-properties) and [Geometric Nodes](#geometric-nodes) sections below and in the MaterialX Geometry Extensions document for additional specific requirements for the use of units.
+Please refer to the [Inputs](#inputs), [Custom Node Declaration NodeDef Elements](#custom-node-declaration-nodedef-elements), [Geometric Properties](#geometric-properties) and [Geometric Nodes](#geometric-nodes) sections below and in the MaterialX Geometry Extensions document for additional specific requirements for the use of units.